powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 If the `EquivalentInjection` is at the boundary area, its regulating voltage data will be mapped to the generation data inside the PowSyBl `DanglingLine` created at the boundary point and its values for `P`, `Q` will be used to define the DanglingLine `P0`, `Q0`.
 Please note that the said `DanglingLine` can be created from an [`ACLineSegment`](#aclinesegment), a [`Switch`](#switch-switch-breaker-disconnector-loadbreakswitch-protectedswitch-grounddisconnector), an [`EquivalentBranch`](#equivalentbranch) or a [`PowerTransformer`](#powertransformer).

-Attributes of the PowSyBl generator or of the PowSyBl dangling line's generation are created as such:
+Attributes of the PowSyBl generator or of the PowSyBl dangling line generation are created as such:
 - `MinP`/`MaxP` are copied from CGMES `minP`/`maxP` if defined, otherwise they are set to `-Double.MAX_VALUE`/`Double.MAX_VALUE`.
 - `TargetP`/`TargetQ` are set from `SSH` or `SV` values depending on which are defined.
 CGMES values for `p`/`q` are given with load sign convention, so a change in sign is applied when copying them to `TargetP`/`TargetQ`.
 - `TargetV` The `regulationTarget` property is copied if it is not equal to zero.
 Otherwise, the nominal voltage associated to the connected terminal of the `equivalentInjection` is assigned.
 For CGMES Equivalent Injections the voltage regulation is allowed only at the point of connection.